 As designers, we get discounts so that we can markup the products in order to make a profit in our businesses, not to get rich quick, but to keep ourselves afloat and continue returning to those vendors with our fabulous clients.
 The discounts we receive are a benefit of the time, energy, and effort we put into sourcing furniture from those manufacturers.
 Those discounts are KEY to profitability in our businesses, which means we can keep serving more people.

-Besides, even if we do get discounts, many of the vendors we work with are trade-only, which means you can’t purchase the item without a designer anyway!
+Besides, even if we do get discounts, many of the vendors we work with are trade-only, which means you can’t purchase the item without a luxury interior designer by your side anyway!
 (And because the pieces are such high quality, the sale price is still extremely competitive with what you could find in retail for lesser quality.)

 So if it helps you to think of that markup as the cost of exclusive access to high quality goods, go for it. 😉